fatemehkmrn/turfcoach-challenge/README.md

 - If I had more time to spand on this project, I would handle api error alerts, loadings and placeholders, empty state for activities table and would wite tests for my UI. for now, I was satisfied with a unit test in my utilities folder, as I believe the functions are the most important parts to consider while writing tests.
 - Also I would definitely spend more time on design, and used mui components more carefully.

+- In activity-modal.tsx, there is a piece of code as below: if (selectedRow) {
+			setValue('assignee', selectedRow.assignee);
+			setValue('type', selectedRow.type);
+			setValue('time', selectedRow.time);
+			setValue('pitch', selectedRow.pitch);
+			setDate(selectedRow.date);
+			setValue('date', selectedRow.date);
+		}

+I tried to set values at once in one object and actually there is a solution, but I guess because the input fields were not the same (one date picker and some select boxes) it did not work properly, and in some scenarios there were some bugs.
+So although I knew setting values at once was more efficient, I decided to do it as above to make sure everything works as it should.
+But, If I had more Time to spend, I would find a solution to avoid above-mentioned coding style.

 Which parts did you find most difficult and which parts did you spend the most time with?
 - Considering all parts, I spent more time and effort on writing and testing the part that requires to avoid user to define activities on a same pitch at the same time, while defining a new activity or editing an existing one.